Enforcement Rules of Reproductive Health Act

 Article 16

-The agency imposing fines set out in this Act are the municipality and county (city) government.
+The agencies imposing fines set out in this Act are the municipal and county (city) governments.

 Article 17